-Industry professionals are partially defined or rise and fall by their interactions with other Industry professionals.
+Industry professionals are partially defined by their interactions with other Industry professionals.
 As such, you will be graded on your interactions in class.
 That means that class attendance is mandatory, as is class participation.
 Your feedback is invaluable to your colleagues.
-Therefore, you are expected to actively listen, contribute, and analyze during class discussions.
+Therefore, you are expected to listen and contribute during class discussions.